pzhaojohnson/rnacanvas.app-object/README.md

 var app = new RNAcanvas();
 ```

-### Adding an RNAcanvas app object to the document
+### Adding an RNAcanvas app instance to the document

 It is important that an RNAcanvas app object be added to the document of a webpage
 since much of the underlying functionality related to SVG drawing